nvh95/jest-preview/README.md

 ## Features

-- 👀 Preview your actual app's HTML in a browser.
+- 👀 Preview your actual app's HTML in a browser in milliseconds.
 - 🔄 Auto reload browser when execute `preview(htmlContainer)`.
 - 💅 Support CSS:
   - ✅ Direct CSS import